anthonyyang48/SimpleToDo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Importing the FileUtils class which is used for readLines() and writeLines() method
+- Importing the FileUtils class which is used for readLines() and writeLines() methods

 ## License